dabana/gpr_processing/README.md

 # Work in progress

-Decembre 10 2017: The repo is a total mess.
-It is not quite usefull for anyone as is.
-This was a quick and dirty implementation of Harlan et al.'s method I did in 2015.
+Decembre 10, 2017: The repo is a total mess.
+It is not quite usefull for anyone else but me as is ;).
+This is a quick and dirty implementation of Harlan et al.'s method I did in 2015 for velocity analysis of GPR data.
 It seemed to work pretty well on good GPR data (see next section) but is totally unoptimized.

 1) Cleaning up the code documentation and commenting.
 A lot of m-files are not relevent to the implementation either.
 2) I had to modify the code of the fk-migration in the CREWES library for the migration to work on time series not starting at t=0 but I did not save this modification at the time -_-.
 Need to figure it out anew.
 3) The code makes use of the kernel density estimation (KDE) for some deconvolution.
 I used code by [Z. I. Botev](https://arxiv.org/abs/1011.2602).
 As I recall, this KDE step was the bottle neck of the implementation in terms of running time.
-This has to be investigated for optimization
+This has to be investigated for optimization.

 # Background

 This was a quick and dirty implementation of Harlan et al.'s method that seemed to work on GPR data.
-The method was test on the following preprocessed GPR profile (dewow, filtering and adaptative gain).
+The method was tested on the following preprocessed GPR profile (dewow, filtering and adaptative gain) which was performed over a dry (and partially frozen) deltaic sand formation.
 The black box shows the regions on which the Harlan et al.'s method was applied.

 <img src="position_original.png" width="900px"/>